ministryofjustice/correspondence_tool_staff/README.md

 $ brew install --HEAD ruby-build
 ```

-if you run following command, you should be able to see 2.7.2
+then run following command to check whether you can see 2.7.2 in the list
 ```
 $ rbenv install --list-all
 ```
-after this, you can run `rbenv install` comand to continue the process.
+once you confirm, you can re-run `rbenv install` comand to continue the process.

 3. Update the gem system
 ```